Wednesday, 21 November 2012

 Allington House, 150 Victoria Street SW1

 The building was only put up in 1997.
 I have to confess that I'm not a big fan of Baldwin's work.
 It is a bit coarse and literal and poorly-composed for me.
-But that does not mean these sculptures should be broken up just because they are in the way.
+But it is good they are saved.

 Baldwin's only other work in London is the series of heads and an arch with more animals at Grand Buildings in Trafalgar Square.
 And who commissioned Barry to execute them?
 Land Securities!